hyperledger-labs/blockchain-explorer/README.md

 - Modify "syncStartDate" to filter data by block timestamp
 - Modify "channel" to your default channel

-If you are connecting to a non TLS fabric peer, please modify the protocol (`grpcs->grpc`) and port (`9051-> 9050`) in the peer url and remove the `tls_cacerts`.
-Depending on this key, the application decides whether to go TLS or non TLS route.
+If you are connecting to a non TLS fabric peer, please modify "network-id.clients.client-id.tlsEnable" (`true->false`) in config.json.
+Depending on this configuration, the application decides whether to go TLS or non TLS route.

 **or**